Fastbrick Robotics: Hadrian X

 Work on Hadrian X commercial bricklaying robot, began in March 2015.
 In May 2015, Hadrian 105 demonstrator was completed, which had the bricklaying rate of 225 bricks per hour.
 Hadrian X is built from steel, aluminium and carbon fibre composite materials, and is said to have the bricklaying rate of one thousand bricks per hour.

 According to the CEO Mike Pivac, the machine will be able to build with a high degree of accuracy, decrease wasted bricks and work twenty four hours a day in most weather, without having to stop for mortar to dry, since it uses polyurethane adhesive.

-On the 25th August 2020, Hadrian X completed the Pilot Program stage of the Building Pilot Program Agreement between FastBrick Robotics and GP Vivienda, four Mexican-style two bedroom, one-bathroom house structures were completed by the Hadrian X, according to FastBrick Robotics each house was completed in less than one standard shift on average to complete.
+On 25 August 2020, Hadrian X completed the Pilot Program stage of the Building Pilot Program Agreement between FastBrick Robotics and GP Vivienda, four Mexican-style two bedroom, one-bathroom house structures were completed by the Hadrian X, according to FastBrick Robotics each house was completed in less than one standard shift on average to complete.

-On the 1st of September 2020, Hadrian X began building its first non-residential commercial structure, the structure is located south east of Perth.
+On 1 September 2020, Hadrian X began building its first non-residential commercial structure, the structure is located south east of Perth.

+In 2022 FBR signed a Memorandum of Understanding with Liebherr to commercialise Hadrian X.

+In February 2025, PulteGroup—one of America's largest homebuilders—piloted the Hadrian X robotic bricklaying system on a site in Florida, constructing an entire house in a single day.